voxpelli/node-vptweestream/README.md

 ## Changelog

+### 0.2.1

+* Corrected a faulty URL for the git-repository in the package.json

 ### 0.2.0

 * No changelog being tracked for this and prior version, but main changes were related to updating the module to new Node, NPM and Twitter versions.